OneFinalClick/io.onefinalclick.services/README.md

 }
 ```

-The service will be injected into the backing field of the property.
+The service will be set before the services start

 > Note, the `InjectService` attribute can only be used if the **MonoBehaviour** or csharp **class** is a registered service.